Aliases for F9 Gene

 F9 (Coagulation Factor IX) is a Protein Coding gene.
-Diseases associated with F9 include hemophilia b and severe hemophilia b.
-Among its related pathways are Hemostasis and Collagen biosynthesis and modifying enzymes.
+Diseases associated with F9 include hemophilia b and thrombophilia, x-linked, due to factor ix defect.
+Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include calcium ion binding and peptidase activity.
 An important paralog of this gene is HP.

 UniProtKB/Swiss-Prot for F9 Gene